captest-io/cap-client/README.md

   token: Abcdefghijklmnopqrstuvwxyz1234
 ```

-In your file, replace `testuser` with your own username, and change the value `Abcdefghijklmnopqrstuvwxyz1234` to the token provided to you on the www.captest.io website (Profile page > Settings > Tokens).
+In your file, replace `testuser` with your own username, and change the value `Abcdefghijklmnopqrstuvwxyz1234` to the token provided to you on the www.captest.io website (Profile > Settings > Tokens).

 ## Managing assignments